Warraybe/BG3-Create-Mod/README.md

 Files are also created for subclass injection and linked via [Norbyte's Baldur's Gate 3 Script Extender](https://github.com/Norbyte/bg3se) using BG3 Community Library and Compatibility Framework.

 ## Requirements and Recommendations
+Custom classes are created not requiring any dependencies.

 Subclasses created using this are set to up with [BG3 Community Library](https://github.com/BG3-Community-Library-Team/BG3-Community-Library) and [Compatibility Framework](https://github.com/BG3-Community-Library-Team/BG3-Compatibility-Framework) as requirements.

-Recommend installing [ImprovedUI ReleaseReady](https://www.nexusmods.com/baldursgate3/mods/366) so that the interface shows new subclasses easier.
+Recommend installing [ImprovedUI ReleaseReady](https://www.nexusmods.com/baldursgate3/mods/366) so that the interface shows new classes and subclasses easier.
 Also recommend installing ImprovedUI Assets from the optional files for ImprovedUI ReleaseReady to use a custom class icon.

 ## Folder and File structure
-- ModauthornameSubclassname
+- ModauthornameSubclassname / ModauthornameClassname
   - Localization
     - English
-      - ModauthornameSubclassname.xml
+      - ModauthornameSubclassname.xml / ModauthornameClassname.xml
   - Mods
-    - ModauthornameSubclassname
+    - ModauthornameSubclassname / ModauthornameClassname
       - ScriptExtender
         - Lua
           - BootstrapClient.lua
           - BootstrapServer.lua
           - InitCompatibilityFramework
-            - InitCompatibilityFramework.lua
+            - InitCompatibilityFramework.lua (Subclass only)
-        - Config.json
+        - Config.json (Subclass only)
       - meta.lsx
   - Public
-    - ModauthornameSubclassname
+    - ModauthornameSubclassname / ModauthornameClassname
       - ActionResourceDefinitions
       - Assets
         - Textures